lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 8. Process the output

-    a.
        Get the output blob(s) holding output blob using InferenceEngine::InferRequest::getBlob()

-    b.
        Parse and process the output blob(s) according to the output format specified by the model

 In tutorial Steps 2, 3, and 4 we will walkthrough the code that specifically integrates each of the models used in the application.